FOREX.com vs Swissquote Comparison

 How do FOREX.com and Swissquote differ in terms of minimum deposit?
 What about average spreads and funding options?

 FOREX.com requires a minimum deposit of $100, while Swissquote requires a minimum deposit of $1000.
-From our testing we found FOREX.com offers spreads of 1.1 (US August 2021), while Swissquote offers spreads of N/A. FOREX.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for popular funding options, where Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw).
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that FOREX.com supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and PayPal (Deposit/Withdraw) for funding and deposit methods, whereas Swissquote supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, FOREX.com or Swissquote?
+Which broker offers more tradeable asset classes, FOREX.com or Swissquote?

 Can I trade cryptocurrency with FOREX.com or Swissquote?